 As you cross each completed item off your list, you’ll have a greater sense of control and calm – which is great for busting those feelings of being overwhelmed.

 Write up a complete grocery list as well, and you’ll be able to take advantage of sales the week before the holiday.
-This is also a good time to call some of your guests and ask a few to help out by bringing specific dishes such as veggie sides, salads, rolls, and desserts.
+This is also a good time to call some of your guests and ask a few to help out by bringing specific dishes such as classic side dishes, salads, rolls, and desserts.

 With a little advance planning, you’ll be able to spend more time with your guests, and time spent in the kitchen will be much more enjoyable.